Department of Elementary and Secondary Education Logo

 This varies by school district and will be provided to the exchange teacher by their host school/school district at the time that the exchange visitor is accepted into the program and prior to the exchange teacher signing their contract.
 Estimated work-related deductions can include but may not be limited to:

-• What to do if the tax is withheld: If a J-1 alien falls into the category of employees who are exempt from Social Security and Medicare tax, he or she may discuss with his or her employer to stop withholding and refund amounts that were already withheld.
-Employees that are unable to obtain a refund from their employer may file Form 843, Claim for Refund and Request for Abatement and Form 8316, Information Regarding Request for Refund of Social Security Tax Erroneously Withheld on Wages Received by a Nonresident Alien on an F, J, or M Type Visa to obtain a refund.
+• What to do if the tax is withheld: If a J-1 alien falls into the category of employees who are exempt from Social Security and Medicare tax, he or she may file Form 843, Claim for Refund and Request for Abatement and Form 8316, Information Regarding Request for Refund of Social Security Tax Erroneously Withheld on Wages Received by a Nonresident Alien on an F, J, or M Type Visa to obtain a refund.

 • Union dues — contact host school for more information; average cost is $650 per academic year

-• Massachusetts Teacher Retirement System (MTRS) Exchange teachers are required to contribute a set percentage of their salary through regular payroll deductions.
-Their contribution rate is established by the Commonwealth's retirement law and is determined by the date on which they most recently became eligible for membership in a Massachusetts contributory retirement system.
-MTRS contribution rates can be found at: Members - MTRS.
+• Massachusetts Teacher Retirement System (MTRS) Exchange teachers are required to contribute 11% of their salary through regular payroll deductions.
+Their contribution rate is established by the Commonwealth's retirement law.
+Members - MTRS.
 These funds can be reimbursed, less any applicable taxes at the end of the exchange visitor's program.
 Forms and guidance of how to request a refund from the MTRS can be found at: Withdrawing your funds - MTRS.

-Massachusetts Educator License Exemption: Traditional PreK–12 public school visiting teachers on J-1 visas are exempt from having to obtain a Massachusetts educator license or endorsement(s); however, exchange teachers employed by a Charter School are subject to Charter School Regulations and may be required to obtain a MA license, endorsement, and/or pass MTEL tests to be legally employed.
+Massachusetts Educator License Exemption: Traditional PreK–12 public school visiting teachers on J-1 visas are exempt from having to obtain a Massachusetts educator license or endorsement(s); however, exchange teachers employed by a Charter School are subject to Charter School Regulations and may be required to obtain a MA license, endorsement, and/or pass a Massachusetts Test for Educator Licensure to be legally employed.
 Please note that even if an exchange visitor is exempt from obtaining an educator licensure / endorsement by the state, a hiring school district may require an exchange teacher to hold a MA educator license or obtain the SEI or Bilingual Education endorsement.
 Spouses on a J-2 visa who obtain a work permit and are employed as a public-school teacher, are not exempt from the licensure requirements.

 Exchange Visitor Resources